LordDestructor/Play-as-Blue/README.md

 You will become like him instead of Red's Character Sprite.

-OPTIMIZED FOR EMULATORS: You can get all 151 alone without trading.
+OPTIMIZED FOR EMULATORS: You can get all 151 Pokémon without trading.

 Starters in Blue are: Eevee, Charmander and Squirtle.